Nepomuk5665/ShitTicket/01_Documentation/01_IPERKA/06_assess/assess.md

 * Plan more time for documentation
 * Security rules should be thoroughly planned and tested
 * User data isolation should be a top priority from the beginning
+* Weekly reviews were valuable for tracking progress
+* Time estimates were fairly accurate (used 180 of 201 planned hours)

 ### Open Issues
 * 5 major issues still open